15 Time Tracking Software for Ubuntu

 TimeCamp is available for Linux, as a web app, and mobile app, and it syncs across all your devices so you don’t have to worry about internet connection.

 Pricing: TimeCamp is free for unlimited users and projects with one integration.
-Other plans include Basic – $6.30 user/month, Pro – $9 user/month, or Enterprise with custom pricing.
+Other plans include Basic – $6.99 user/month (billed annually) or $7.99 user/month (billed monthly), Pro – $9.99 user/month (billed annually) or $10.99 user/month (billed monthly), or Enterprise with custom pricing.

 Read how to track computer usage efficiently.